 The Batumi Botanical Garden

 Unfortunately, when we went to Batumi, the botanical garden had not yet reopened.
-However, I kept it in my memory for our next visit here.
-And then I could complete this part with my photos and comments!
+However, I made a mental note to fill this part out with photos and comments on our next visit here.

 The botanical garden is located 9 km from the center of Batumi and covers 111 hectares.